ross-sec-audio/ross-sec-audio.github.io/_posts/2026-02-23-Concerns Regarding Digital Identity, VPN Restrictions, and Child Online Safety.md

 ---

 # Concerning News
-I'm very concerned about the current implementation of the UK's Online Safety Act and the emerging digital identity framework, particularly in relation to child protection, fairness, civil liberties, and recent proposals relating to VPN restrictions.
+I'm very concerned about the current implementation of the UK's Online Safety Act and the emerging digital identity framework, particularly in relation to fairness, civil liberties, and recent proposals relating to VPN restrictions.

-While I fully support the goal of making the internet safer for young people, I'm increasingly worried that the direction being taken, both in enforcement and in future proposals, may unintentionally harm the very groups we most want to protect, while entrenching inequality and normalising mass surveillance of ordinary people.
+While I fully support the goal of making the internet safer, I'm worried that the direction being taken, which may unintentionally harm the very groups we most want to protect, while expanding inequality and normalising mass surveillance of ordinary people.

 The current direction of travel appears to risk undermining privacy, digital rights, and even child protection itself.

 ## Digital identity and the risk of marginalising vulnerable and low‑income people
-Digital identity schemes rely on access to devices, stable documentation, and digital literacy, resources that many vulnerable or low‑income people do not consistently have.
+Digital identity schemes rely on access to smart devices, stable documentation (e.g., proof of address and phyiscal IDs), and digital literacy, resources that many vulnerable or marginalised groups do not have.

 Civil liberties groups have already warned that digital ID requirements would marginalise those without smartphones, people with limited understanding of current technologies, those experiencing homelessness, or anyone with incomplete documentation.
 These groups already face structural disadvantages.